top of page

 Week 2 of the Withdrawal Symptoms series

-How the brain detects physiologic signals from internal organs through neural pathways involved in interoception.
+How the brain detects signals from the body through pathways involved in interoception.

 Recognizing the Experience

-These experiences raise an important question: how does the brain detect what is happening inside the body?
+These experiences raise an important question: How does the brain detect what is happening in the body?

 The Brain Continuously Monitors the Body

-The brain processes information not only from the external environment but also from within the body.
+The brain processes information not only from the outside world, but also from within the body.

-The brain uses this information to coordinate physiologic regulation and maintain internal stability.
+The brain uses this information to help regulate the body and maintain internal stability.

-This process of sensing internal body signals is known as interoception.
+This process of sensing signals from within the body is called interoception.

 Pathways Carrying Signals to the Brain

-Signals from the body reach the brain through two primary sensory pathways.
+Signals from the body reach the brain through two main pathways.

-One pathway involves the vagus nerve, which carries information from organs such as the heart, lungs, and digestive system.²
+One pathway involves the vagus nerve, which carries signals from organs such as the heart, lungs, and digestive system.

-Another pathway involves spinal sensory pathways, which transmit signals from muscles, joints, and other tissues.
+Another pathway involves spinal sensory pathways, which carry signals from muscles, joints, and other tissues.

-These signals are first processed in brainstem integration centers, including the nucleus of the solitary tract and the parabrachial nucleus.³
+These signals are first processed in the brainstem, in areas such as the nucleus of the solitary tract and the parabrachial nucleus.

-From these brainstem centers, signals are relayed through thalamic pathways to cortical regions involved in monitoring the body’s internal state.
+From the brainstem, signals are sent through the thalamus to higher brain regions that monitor the body’s internal state.

 Brain Regions That Monitor the Body

-After passing through brainstem centers and thalamic relay, physiologic signals are transmitted to cortical regions that monitor the body’s internal state.
+After passing through the brainstem and thalamus, signals from the body are sent to higher brain regions that monitor the body’s internal state.

-The insula integrates signals from multiple organ systems and represents the body’s physiologic condition.⁴
+The insula brings together signals from different organ systems and represents the body’s overall condition.⁴

 Interoception and Symptom Awareness

-Most physiologic signals generated within the body remain outside conscious awareness and are processed automatically by the brain.
+Most signals generated within the body remain outside awareness and are processed automatically by the brain.

-However, when activity within body systems increases, the signals generated by those systems may become stronger.
+However, when activity in body systems increases, the signals from those systems may become stronger or more frequent.

-During benzodiazepine withdrawal, changes in inhibitory stability can increase activity across multiple physiologic systems.
-This can increase the volume of signals traveling to the brain.
+During benzodiazepine withdrawal, inhibitory stability is reduced, which can increase activity across multiple body systems.

 Interoceptive pathways carry these signals to the brain.
-When signals become sufficiently strong or frequent, they may begin to enter conscious awareness as noticeable sensations.
+When signals become strong or frequent enough, they may begin to enter awareness as noticeable sensations.

 For example:

-• cardiovascular signals may be experienced as palpitations
+• signals from the heart may be felt as palpitations

-• respiratory signals may be experienced as air hunger
+• signals from breathing may be felt as air hunger

-• sensory signals may be experienced as tingling, internal vibration, or dizziness
+• sensory signals may be felt as tingling, internal vibration, or dizziness

 Diagram